UdayGajul/Mini-Projects/README.md

 ### 📈 Stock Trading News Alert
  script that monitors stock price changes and sends alerts via WhatsApp whenever a stock significantly rises or falls.

+### 🔤 Text ↔ Morse Code Converter
+A simple Python project to convert text to Morse code and Morse code to text.

 ### 🏋️ Workout Tracking using Google Sheets
 Takes user workout input, processes it with an NLP API, and logs the structured workout data automatically into a Google Sheet.